 Preregistration is required and recordings for all past Textile Talks are available here.

-Wednesday, May 19, 2pm EDT (Registration link available soon)
+Wednesday, June 30, 2pm EDT (Register link coming soon)

 Join us for a conversation about quiltmaking across generations.
 We’ll hear from mothers and daughters about sewing together, and what they learn from each other.
 Whether you’re a mother, daughter, or just a lover of quilts, we hope you’ll attend this celebration of family and quilts.